utkaln/machine-learning/README.md

 - Is a small number by which the grdient descent shifts with every step
 - If Learning Rate is too small, then the process takes long time but high chances of finding the right minimum
 - If Learning Rate is too large, then there is a chance it will overshoot the minimum and will never converge on the solution
+- To test out if the learning rate is converging start with a small value of learning rate such as 0.001, then change to 0.01 then to 0.1 etc. until the learning rate shows less and less value of gradient descent

 #### Derivate of Coefficients
 - Derivate of coefficient provides position of slope of cost function at a given point, thus showing whether it is getting closer to minimum value of drifting away from it